guihen01/RestApi-JIRA-Lib/README.md

 16. GetAllUsersDetail() : get all users details from all JIRA groups.
 GEt results as  json file and Text file and as an array of Objects list :
  <List<GroupInfo>[]
 17. GetHttpResponse() :  include try catch methods to get errors when using http protocol services for geting or posting Rest Api Demands to JIRA server.
+18. GetAllUsersDetailToXL() : Execute a GET http request on a Jira server with Rest API, to get all users details from all JIRA groups
+.
+Store all users's details in a file : List-ALl-UsersGroups.xlsx in the current directory .
+Return an array of List objects which contains all JIRA users details from all JIRA groups
 18. CreateGroup() : Create a Jira group

 # Pickitem() :method